wanghaisheng/prince_collection_astro/src/content/blog/resources-for-writers.md

 Copying and pasting the code snippets below allows writers to add image galleries to posts.

-> **It's important to copy and paste the code exactly as written, and take care to be sure there are no extra characters, periods, commas, back ticks, etc. They will cause errors on the front end when published.**
+> ***It's important to copy and paste the code exactly as written, and take care to be sure there are no extra characters, periods, commas, back ticks, etc. They will cause errors on the front end when published.***

-*\*Occasionally the editor will add characters to raw HTML especially backslashes but watch for periods, commas, etc.*
+*\*Occasionally the editor will add characters to raw HTML especially backslashes, and backticks but watch for periods, commas, etc.*

 ### Steps